Last Updated on

 Official Language: Portuguese is the official language in Angola.

-Wi-Fi Availability: There are several broadband and fiber optics internet service providers in Angola.
-Hence, it is easy to connect to a wireless internet access in major cities in Angola.
+Wi-Fi Availability: There are several internet service providers in Angola.
+Hence, it is easy to connect to wireless internet access in major cities in Angola.

 Airport/s: The Angola International Airport is the main international airport for travel to Angola.
 It is located in the capital city of Luanda.